thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

      return accuracy
 ```

 When to use: Use Accuracy when we have balanced classes or not skewed.
-It should not be used with imbalanced dataset because model can be reasonably accurate, but not at all valuable.
+It should not be used with an imbalanced dataset because a model can be reasonably accurate, but not at all valuable.

 ## Precision

-Precision tells us what proportions of predicted positives is truly positives.
+Precision tells us what proportions of predicted positives are true positives.

 $$ Precision =  {TP \over TP + FP}$$